wcandillon/react-native-do-documentation/Technologies.md

 However, expo covers a lot of mobile use cases and it is possible to publish a full-fledged app on the Apple App Store and Google Play Store without “detaching”.
 Last but not least, expo enables you to update your app instantaneously without any app store update in the same manner as updating an HTML page.

+## MobX

+We use [MobX](https://github.com/mobxjs/mobx) for the state management in this project.
+Please checkout the documentation of this project and you can also look [this example](https://docs.nativebase.io/docs/MobxCounterExample.html) from NativeBase.